AUTOMATIC1111/stable-diffusion-webui/Developing-extensions.md

 For how to develop custom scripts, which usually will do most of extension's work, see [Developing custom scripts](Developing-custom-scripts).

+- Example on how to write infotext (aka PNG info) to images [sd-webui-infotext-example](https://github.com/w-e-w/sd-webui-infotext-example)

 ## Localization extensions
 The preferred way to do localizations for the project is via making an extension.
 The basic file structure for the extension should be: